Town Council, Committees & Boards

 MULTI-USE RECREATION CENTRE FUNDRAISING COMMITTEE

-The Multi-Use Recreation Centre Fundraising Committee is a joint council- and community-based committee of the Town of White City that acts to advise Council and to implement Council-approved fundraising activities.
+The Multi-Use Recreation Centre Fundraising Committee is a joint Council- and community-based committee of the Town of White City that acts to advise Council and to implement Council-approved fundraising activities.
 The purpose of the committee is to advise Council on potential fundraising initiatives for the Multi-Use Recreation Centre and to plan, coordinate, implement and execute fundraising activities approved by Council.

 The committee is established to: